 If you look at the best and biggest companies in the world – none of them have commission-only sales teams.
 Think of Salesforce.com, Hubspot, Google, Amazon, Walmart or Disney.
-Sure, they do get paid commissions, but they also get hefty base-salaries plus all the standard healthcare and benefits.
+Sure, they do get paid commissions, but they also get hefty base salaries plus all the standard healthcare and benefits.
 Why?
 Because good salespeople attract good employment packages – just like any other employee in a business.
 In fact, because sales teams can literally make, or break, a company – salespeople are often compensated better than most other employees in a company.
-Proper companies realise that sales processes do not just happen.
-It takes months or years of building, testing and refining process before you build an effective sales process sales team, and cost-effective sales function.
+Proper companies realize that sales processes do not just happen.
+It takes months or years of building, testing, and refining process before you build an effective sales process sales team, and cost-effective sales function.

 How much does it cost to “sell”?

-If you have a good sales process, supervision and training in place, then you can possibly get entry-level lower-cost people to follow the process, execute well, and generate good sales.
+If you have a good sales process, supervision, and training in place, then you can possibly get entry-level lower-cost people to follow the process, execute well, and generate good sales.
 However, you have to consider who has built that sales process?
-It is a very different skillset to ‘engineer a process’ than it is to ‘execute a process’.
+It is a very different skill set to ‘engineer a process’ than it is to ‘execute a process’.
 I know of some sales experts who charge $50,000 for an 8-hour training day.
 Their ‘value’ for 8 hours to a company is $50,000!!
-Which implies that sales processes and techniques aren’t inherent – you have to design and build them.
+This implies that sales processes and techniques aren’t inherent – you have to design and build them.
 If you expect a team of highly paid experts to design your sales process and build a winning sales strategy and team for you – for free – it will not happen.

 You will get desperate people accepting the job – they will fail

 If you kiss enough frogs, you will find your ‘prince’.
 So if you ask around enough, and scour Upwork and Freelancer, you will find an inexperienced optimist who will accept your offer of a ‘free’ job.
 They might be ‘wowed’ by the enthusiastic pitch of your own product, and excited by the potential commissions – so they sign up.
 But they are not sales experts, and they will not be able to build the system you are hoping for.
 Sales don’t just happen.
-It takes expertise, patience and months of systems building and iteration.
+It takes expertise, patience, and months of systems building and iteration.

 Smallest sales company

 Generally, you will find that the people or companies that accept commission-only arrangements are small unsophisticated companies.
 If this is the case, you should ask ‘why’.
-As the saying goes, if you can sell ice to Eskimos, then surely the company would be able to sell their services to millions of clients and be able to build the world’s biggest sales organisation.
+As the saying goes, if you can sell ice to Eskimos, then surely the company would be able to sell their services to millions of clients and be able to build the world’s biggest sales organization.
 If selling was no problem for them, then they would be huge – and probably, since they grow so large, they would start charging upfront for their world-leading services.